Categories

 • Human Services Professional.

 If there are any changes to the workshop, including cancellation we will contact you.
-If you can’t attend a workshop you’ve signed up for, please let us know by calling the front desk: 845-452-3913.
+If you can’t attend a workshop you’ve signed up for, please let us know by calling the front desk: at 845-452-3913.

 Categories